GamesBeat reviews editor Mike Minotti’s top 10 games of 2020

 8. Ghost of Tsushima

 Ghost of Tsushima follows a formula that I often find trite these days.
 It’s an open-world game that’s all about clearing out objectives that you see on your map.
-The experience is so tied to your map, that I’ve come to calling these “map games.”
+The experience is so tied to your map that I’ve come to calling these “map games.”
 And, yeah, Tsushima is a map game, but it’s one of the better ones.
 The story is dramatic and hosts a good assortment of likable characters, and combat features some of the most satisfyingly swordplay I’ve ever experienced in a game.

 7. Tony Hawk’s Pro Skater 1 + 2